starikcetin/Eflatun.SceneReference/README.md

 ![.assets/toolbox_nowhere.png](.assets/toolbox_nowhere.png)

 > **Note**<br/>
-> You will only see the `Make addressable...` tool if you have addressables support enabled.
+> You will only see the `Make addressable...` tool if addressables support is enabled.

 Clicking on the `Enable in build...` button gives us this prompt: